sirajul-9/ReionYuga-Py/README.md

 This repository contains a Python project that integrates and utilizes the C code, ReionYuga.
 The original code is located at https://github.com/rajeshmondal18/ReionYuga.
 The primary purpose of this integration is to leverage the optimized C functions provided by the original codebase within a Python environment, combining the performance benefits of the C code with the flexibility and ease of use of Python.
+The C code uses shared memory parallelization by OpenMP for faster execution.

 For running this code, the outputs of N-body code (https://github.com/rajeshmondal18/N-body) and Friends-of-Friend Halo Finder(https://github.com/rajeshmondal18/FoF-Halo-finder) are needed.

 # Required Library
 For running this code, FFTW-3 library needs to be installed in the system.
 Download FFTW-3 from http://www.fftw.org/fftw3_doc/Installation-on-Unix.html#Installation-on-Unix
-Then install it with the flags --enable-float and --enable-shared
+Then install it with the flags --enable-float, --enable-shared and --enable-openmp

 # Instructions for Running the code
 Download all the files in this repository.
 Before running the code, run the following command: